JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Current Industry Review.md

 <h3 align="center"> <b> Badi </b> </h3>

-<p align="center"> Badi is another application that facilitates finding housemates or a spare room.
+<p align="left"> Badi is another application that facilitates finding housemates or a spare room.
 The aesthetics of the badi site was very appealing
 and we found that they offered many options in finding specific rooms/people that suit your personal taste such as:
 - Each property that is listed by the user has details on availability, current flatmates, preferred flatmates details, size, include amenities and a map at the bottom, also links to similar rooms